 More than one in ten of us is left-handed, and most of you left-handers out there tell us that you are not getting your fair share of attention when it comes to the world of golf.
-I hope we can begin to rectify this here, where we will give you some left-handed golf tips, some advice on buying golf equipment specially designed for lefties and some thoughts on what advantages being a left-handed golfer can bring.
+I hope we can begin to rectify this here, where we will give you some left handed golf tips, some advice on buying golf equipment specially designed for lefties, and some thoughts on what advantages being a left-handed golfer can bring.

 Can a left-hander be a good golfer?

-There is one answer to this, and you will be pleased to hear that it is an emphatic ‘yes’.
+There is one answer to this, and you will be pleased to hear that it is an emphatic ‘yes.
 More than that, some of the best golfers in the world are left-handed.
 So, let’s lay the myth that left-handers can’t play golf firmly into the ground.
-Amongst the left-handers at the top of the game are; Phil Mickelson, Bubba Watson, Bob Charles, Mike Weir and the late legendary Ben Hogan.
+Amongst the left-handers at the top of the game are; Phil Mickelson, Bubba Watson, Bob Charles, Mike Weir, and the late legendary Ben Hogan.

 Then there is the question of body strength.
-To be a good golfer you need excellent all-around body strength and good control of your muscles.
+To be a good golfer, you need excellent all-around body strength and good control of your muscles.
 It is likely that if you are a natural left-hander that the right-hand side of your body is stronger than the left-hand side of a natural right-hander.
-This is because we live in a right-handed world, so lefties are always having to compensate, so they build up their right side, and it can be strong.
+This is because we live in a right-handed world, so lefties always have to compensate, so they build up their right side, and it can be strong.
 Some left-handers can even be ambidextrous for many tasks.
 In golf, this means some left-handers also play from the right and do fine.

-There is a further factor for golf players which is to do with the golf swing.
+There is a further factor for golf players, which is to do with the golf swing.
 In golf, the power in the swing comes from the left side if you are right-handed.
-If you are a left-hander and you swing from the other side, then you will have more strength in that side.
+If you are a left-hander and you swing from the other side, then you will have more strength on that side.
 You are used to using your right hand for all sorts of things, from opening doors to using scissors, where lefties are not provided for.
 Now, all that extra strength can be put to good use as you develop your golf swing.